kdabug/react-router-planets-lab/README.md

 ## Requirements
 - Your app should have routes for PlanetList, PlanetDetail, RandomPlanet and a Welcome Route.
 - PlanetList should render all the planet names with a Link to the PlanetDetail component.
-- PlanetDetail should render the data for an individual planet's color and num moons.
+- PlanetDetail should render the data for an individual planet's color and number of moons.
 - RandomPlanet should route to an endpoint `/planets/random` and render a random planet.
 - Welcome should be a welcome page for the user showing the Link to PlanetList and RandomPlanet.
 - Style the App.